Where is Everybody on Facebook?

 Where is everybody?

-After years of being one of the world’s most popular social media platforms, Facebook has found that people are going to other places to visit with others.
+After years of being one of the world’s most popular social media platforms, Facebook has found that people are going to other social media platforms to visit with others.
 Some teenagers go on Snapchat or Instagram or privately message people.
 They go to Reddit to join in on heated discussions.
+Tik Tok is popular now, but not only for young people.
+It seems many adults from Facebook are now on Tik Tok as well.

 Comments online point to problems people have with Facebook.
 Some don’t like all the advertisements that pop up.
-Some don’t like that their profiles get sold to big companies.
+Some don’t like that their profile information gets sold to big companies.
 Other people are upset that Facebook sometimes deletes posts that don’t agree with their philosophy.

-Still others think that Facebook is outdated and even old-fashioned.
+Still others think that Facebook is an outdated social media platform and even old-fashioned.
 Those people think that Facebook is like myspace, slowly getting replaced and fading into the past.

 Of course, Facebook is still strong.
 The company is worth billions of dollars, but not as much as it used to be.
 Its strength is slowing fading.
 The business is trying to get people interested in it again.